 - Nationality and Category of Candidate

 - Marks obtained in Maths, Physics, and Chemistry

 - JEE Advanced Qualifying Status

-Soon after the exam, National Testing Agency also declares the JEE Main cutoff marks along with the detailed results comprising of subject wise marks secured, All India Rank, category rank and the qualifying status for JEE Advanced.
+Soon after the exam, National Testing Agency also declares the JEE Main cut off marks along with the detailed results consisting of subject wise marks secured, All India Rank, category rank and the qualifying status for JEE Advanced.

 - Total candidates appeared

 |Scheduled Caste: 50.17 Marks|

 |Scheduled Tribe: 39.06 Marks|

 |PWD: 0.061 Marks|

 JEE Main 2019 Cutoff